 Well it’s another guardsman who’s keeping the KO tradition alive these days and that’s P/M Jimmy Banks MBE.
 Each winter he invites a raft of professional players, mostly young, to the Scots Guards Club in Haymarket, Edinburgh, to do battle.
 Yesterday at 4pm saw the first round, Cameron May, the holder, versus Chris McLeish.

 I felt he was a little nervous and a misbehaving pipe would not have done his confidence a lot of good.
 He then went on to demonstrate the excellence of his fingerwork.
-One of his best sets were these two marches, Maclean of Pennycross and John MacColl’s March to Kilbowie Cottage:
+One of his best sets comprised these two marches, Maclean of Pennycross and John MacColl’s March to Kilbowie Cottage:

 After a refreshment break of pies and pints, on came the holder Cameron May from Dillarburn, in darkest Lanarkshire.
 Though the pipe was solid, nerves were again evident in Cameron’s delivery – tight short notes and fractionally off the beat in places – but this was another piper with a really good set of hands and a professional mien.